Delayed ejaculation: Sex therapy

 Therapy usually involves homework assignments and exercises intended to help a man get used to having orgasms through insertional intercourse, vaginal, anal, or oral, that is through the way to which he is not accustomed.
 Commonly, the couple is advised to go through three stages.
 At the first stage, a man masturbates in the presence of his partner.
 Sometimes, this is not an easy matter, as a man may be used to having orgasms alone.
 After a man learns to ejaculate in the presence of his partner, the man's hand is replaced with the hand of his partner.
 In the final stage, the receptive partner inserts the insertive partner's penis into the partner's vagina, anus, or mouth as soon as the ejaculation is felt to be imminent.
 Thus, a man gradually learns to ejaculate inside the desired orifice by an incremental process.

 Medication

 There is as yet no reliable medication for all cases of delayed ejaculation.
 Some studies have found that PDE5 inhibitors such as Viagra have little effect.
 Viagra can have a delaying effect on ejaculation, possibly through additional effect of nitric oxide in the brain, decrease of sensitivity in the head of the penis, or increase in confidence.

-Cabergoline, an agonist of dopamine D_{2} receptors which inhibits prolactin production, was found in a small study to fully restore orgasm in one third of anorgasmic subjects, and partially restore orgasm in another third.
 Limited data has shown that the drug amantadine may help to relieve SSRI-induced orgasmic dysfunction.
 Cyproheptadine, buspirone, stimulants such as amphetamines (including the antidepressant bupropion), nefazodone has been used to treat SSRI-induced anorgasmia.
 Reducing the SSRI dosage may also resolve anorgasmia problems.
 Yohimbine has been shown to be effective in the treatment of orgasmic dysfunction in men.

-Other

-Meditation has demonstrated effectiveness in case studies.